Procyx/FTS-Example/README.md

 * The **Level** is given as a shape.
 The difficulty of the problem increase with the number of points in the shape.
 For example, level *Square* is easier than level *Hexagon*.
 So, the easiest level is **Point**, and the hardest is **Circle**.
 * The **Skills required** allows you to know if you can resolve this problem.
 Some problems needs in-depth knowledge on very targeted areas that’s why it is important to check this list before starting a problem. (*Be smart!
 This list can give you some paths*)
 * The **Inputs** are the starting points of  the problem.
 You have to find the code with these Inputs, *nothing more, nothing less*.
-An Input can be ~anything~: *Image, Video, Text, File, Raw Data, Music...*
+An Input can be anything: *Image, Video, Text, File, Raw Data, Music...*

 ## Levels